This is the sixth section of the Disaster Manual. This section is on employer and employee issues. This resource is meant for volunteer lawyers.

 To be eligible for regular (non-disaster) unemployment compensation under the Texas Unemployment Compensation Act (Texas Labor Code Title 4), an individual must meet all of the following requirements:

 a.
-The individual must have earned sufficient wages to qualify for benefits in the “base period” (The base period is defined as the first four calendar quarters of the five calendar quarters immediately preceding the date the individual files a claim for unemployment benefits), see TWC page on Eligibility and Benefit Amounts;
+The individual must have earned sufficient wages to qualify for benefits in the “base period” The base period is defined as the first four calendar quarters of the five calendar quarters immediately preceding the date the individual files a claim for unemployment benefits.
+See Eligibility and Benefit Amounts from the Texas Workforce Commission (TWC).

-c. the individual cannot have been fired for misconduct or voluntarily quit without good cause, see TWC page on Eligibility and Benefit Amounts;
+c.
+The individual cannot have been fired for misconduct or have voluntarily quit without good cause.
+See Eligibility and Benefit Amounts from the TWC.

 d.
-(4) the individual must be able and available to work; and
+The individual must be able and available to work.

-e. the individual must be actively seeking work.
-See TWC page regarding Ongoing Eligibility Requirements for Receiving Unemployment Benefits.
+e.
+The individual must be actively seeking work.
+See Ongoing Eligibility Requirements for Receiving Unemployment Benefits from the TWC.

-For more information regarding these requirements, see the TWC page on eligibility and benefit amounts.
+For more information, see the TWC page on Eligibility and Benefit Amounts.

 2. Federal Disaster Unemployment Assistance (DUA)

 Federal Disaster Unemployment Assistance (DUA) provides unemployment benefits for people who lost their jobs or self-employment livelihoods, or who cannot work as a direct result of a major disaster.
-To be eligible for federal DUA, the individual must have applied and been rejected, or exhausted regular unemployment benefits through the Texas Workforce Commission (TWC).
+To be eligible, the individual must have applied for regular TWC unemployment benefits and been rejected, or have otherwise exhausted regular unemployment benefits through the TWC.
 To access federal DUA, the individual therefore must have applied to the TWC first.
-Availability of DUA is triggered by a major disaster declaration.
-It is available only during a Disaster Assistance Period, which runs from the first Sunday following the declaration, and ends on a later date as determined by DUA and FEMA.
+DUA availability is triggered by a major disaster declaration.
+It is available only during a Disaster Assistance Period, which runs from the first Sunday following the declaration and ends on a later date as determined by DUA and the Federal Emergency Management Agency (FEMA).
 Benefits paid under DUA are counted as taxable income to the recipient.

 In addition to ineligibility for regular TWC unemployment benefits, the DUA applicant must establish one or more of the following:

 In the event of a disaster, the TWC will publish announcements about the availability of DUA benefits and the deadline to apply for benefits.
+Workers whose jobs were affected by COVID-19 do not always qualify for DUA.
 Visit the Applying for DUA page on the TWC website.

 3. Unemployment Benefits During COVID-19

-Under normal circumstances, TWC cannot pay you for the first week of your claim, (the waiting week), until you return to full-time work or exhaust your benefits.
-Due to the COVID-19 pandemic, TWC has waived the waiting week for claimants affected by COVID-19.
+Under normal circumstances, TWC cannot pay you for the first week of your claim (the “Waiting Week”) until you have received two full weekly payments and return to full-time work, or until you exhaust your benefits.

 See the FFRCA and CARES Act sections below for further detail.

-After a disaster, some individuals may lose their employer-provided group health plan coverage as a result of either a voluntary or an involuntary termination or a reduction in work hours that renders them unable to continue coverage.
-An employer may be required to extend COBRA continuation coverage to such an individual and his dependents (Qualified Beneficiaries) previously covered under the employer’s group health plan.
+COBRAAfter a disaster, some individuals may lose their employer-provided group health plan coverage as a result of either a voluntary or an involuntary termination, or a reduction in work hours that renders them unable to continue coverage.
+An employer may be required to extend COBRA continuation coverage to such an individual and their dependents (Qualified Beneficiaries) previously covered under the employer’s group health plan.
 The death of the covered employee would also be a qualifying event that would trigger an employer’s obligations under COBRA.
 26 U.S.C. § 4980B(f)(3).

-An individual who is eligible for COBRA coverage and wishes to elect COBRA coverage should contact the employer providing the group health plan coverage.
+An individual who is eligible and wishes to elect COBRA coverage should contact the employer providing the group health plan coverage.
 Employers are generally required to send a notice regarding COBRA rights to the last known mailing address of the Qualified Beneficiary.
 Therefore, those who have been dislocated by the disaster may not promptly receive notice from their employers regarding COBRA continuation coverage.
-Qualified Beneficiaries only have sixty days in which to elect COBRA coverage from the later of the date of the COBRA notice or the loss of coverage.
+Qualified Beneficiaries only have sixty days to elect COBRA coverage from the later of the date of the COBRA notice or the date of loss of coverage.
 26 U.S.C. § 4980B(f)(5).
-For further information, see the Department of Labor publication, An Employee’s Guide to Health Benefits Under COBRA.
+See the DOL publication, An Employee’s Guide to Health Benefits Under COBRA.

 C. Affordable Care Act